jibarix/tiny_diffusion_languange_model/updated_setup_guide.md

 - For "not recognized" errors, check your PATH and restart
 - If NumPy version errors, downgrade with `pip install "numpy<2"`

+**NLTK Missing Data Errors:**
+- If you see "Resource punkt_tab not found", run the NLTK download command from Step 12
+- For other NLTK errors, try `python -c "import nltk; nltk.download('popular')"`

 **CUDA Out of Memory:**
 - Reduce `BATCH_SIZE` to 16 or 8
 - Enable gradient checkpointing